dengeist/accessible-modal-pattern/README.md

 ### In version 4.0.1
 * The graphical escape button has been reconfigured as an `input type="image"` rather than as an `img` wrapped in a `button`.
 * The event listeners for keyboard input have been simplified.
 * The variables in the JavaScript file have been given better names, to reduce potential reader confusion.
+* This readme now has a table of contents for better usability.
+* The copy in the example modal and this readme have been edited for clarity.

 ## Features

 This pattern does the following: